WODB-LP

 WODB-LP (90.9 FM) is a radio station broadcasting a Contemporary Christian format.
 Licensed to Caguas, Puerto Rico, the station serves the central Puerto Rico area.
-The station was a dream come true of the radio announcer Miguel A. Melendez requested in 2013 under Iglesia Refugio, Sanidad y Adoración, Inc. The Station actually 2022 is in Control dispute.
+WODB-LP is owned by Caguas Community Radio, Inc. The station was a dream come true of the radio announcer Miguel A. Melendez requested in 2013 under Iglesia Refugio, Sanidad y Adoración, Inc. The station was sold to Caguas Community Radio on November 13, 2023.